Coherent sheaves on surfaces, COHAs and deformed $W_{1+\infty}$-algebras: Deformed -algebras of projective surfaces

-To prove the Theorem, we need to check that the elements $\tilD_{m,n}(\lambda)$ satisfy the defining relations~\eqref{E:Lie-rels}.
-Note that they are trivially satisfied for $m=n=0$.
-We begin by explicitly computing a few commutators of low rank.
+To prove the theorem, we need to check that the elements $\tilD_{m,n}(\lambda)$ satisfy the defining relations~\eqref{E:Lie-rels}.
+They are satisfied for $m=n=0$.
+We begin by computing a few commutators of low rank.
+Since $T_n$ is even, from \eqref{W:e} we deduce that